 While I had been planning for that moment all throughout my wife’s pregnancy — immersing myself in researching baby gear for our registry and reading parenting books — I could not have been prepared for what it felt like when my son finally arrived.

-That day I joined the brotherhood of fatherhood.
+That day I joined the brotherhood of fathers.

 Growing up I didn’t think I would become a father.
 For starters, I’m transgender and was raised a girl.
 Even at a young age, I also wasn’t interested in carrying a child.
 So I wasn’t sure how this parenting thing would happen for me.